What is acne?

 What are the types of acne?

 Acne may be comedonal, where the lesions are either blackheads (open comedones) or skin coloured bumps (closed comedones).
 Acne may also be inflammatory, in which red and inflamed spots and pustules develop.
 Sometimes inflammatory lesions can become very large and develop into nodules (lumps) and cysts.
-The skin is frequently greasy.

 Who gets acne?